ali25311csuf/banana-bread/test.md

   * 3.2 Compile and run with command make clean

 ## 4 WORK CITED:
   *  4.1.“Minimax Algorithm in Game Theory: Set 1 (Introduction).”
 GeeksforGeeks, 24 Nov.
 2021, https://www.geeksforgeeks.org/minimax-algorithm-in-game-theory-set-1-introduction/.
   * 4.2.“Templates in C++.”
 GeeksforGeeks, 28 Jun.
 2021, https://www.geeksforgeeks.org/templates-cpp/.
   *  4.3.“Multidimensional Arrays in C / C++.”
 GeeksforGeeks, 20 Oct.
 2021, *  https://www.geeksforgeeks.org/multidimensional-arrays-c-cpp/.
-  *  4.4.“How to Play Tic-Tac-Toe.”
-The Spruce Crafts, 12 May.
-2020, https://www.thesprucecrafts.com/tic-tac-toe-game-rules-412170.
-  *  4.5.“TicTacTo-with-AI.”
-Github, Prajwan-P, 29 Aug.
-2020, https://github.com/Prajwal-P/TicTacToe-with-AI.
-  * 4.6."Minimax Algorithm."
-Educba.com, Priya Pedamkar, 2020, https://www.educba.com/minimax-algorithm/

-## 2 TEST PLAN:
-#### 2.1 Unit test at matrix class
-  - check element at (row, column) position
-  - check element at (index) position
-  - assign a value to an element at (row, column) position
-  - assign a value to an element at (index) position

-#### 2.2 Integration Test At Tic-Tac-Toe Class
-  - initialize the board value and test by:
-    + check element at (row, column) position is empty or not
-    + check element at (index) position is empty or not
-  - test to see if there is any VALID crossed event along:
-    + row
-    + column
-    + diagonal

-## 2.3 System and Acceptance Test at Tic-Tac-Toe Class
-  - call and run game at option that player plays firstly.
-  - call and run game with option that AI plays firstly.
-  - these 2 options are testing under acceptances conditions of:
-    + is the board drawing ok?
-    + is all board's initialized values are okay to be filled in
-    + at any moment, the board check for:
-      * VALID movement of player
-      * AI can move freely and place VALID movement
-      * AI can play fairly and can beat player with good intelligence of win or draw result

- ## 3 INSTRUCTIONS TO RUN:
-  * 3.1 Download the zip file, unzip file and open Terminal at that unzipped folder
-  * 3.2 Compile and run with command make clean

- ## 4 WORK CITED:
-  *  4.1.“Minimax Algorithm in Game Theory: Set 1 (Introduction).”
-GeeksforGeeks, 24 Nov.
-2021, https://www.geeksforgeeks.org/minimax-algorithm-in-game-theory-set-1-introduction/.
-  * 4.2.“Templates in C++.”
-GeeksforGeeks, 28 Jun.
-2021, https://www.geeksforgeeks.org/templates-cpp/.
-  *  4.3.“Multidimensional Arrays in C / C++.”
-GeeksforGeeks, 20 Oct.
-2021, *  https://www.geeksforgeeks.org/multidimensional-arrays-c-cpp/.